guillaumerose/radius-mongodb/README.md

 MongoDB module for FreeRADIUS
 =============================

 This module allow you to use MongoDB as FreeRADIUS backend (instead of a LDAP).
+Please consider using other module since this one is not maintained anymore.

 How it works ?
 --------------